 The Charleston-based restaurant group has restaurants in Atlanta, Charlotte, Columbia, Nashville and Charleston.

-Indigo Road is also behind the fast-casual sushi concept going opening in Uptown this spring named Sukoshi.
+Indigo Road is also behind the fast-casual sushi concept named Sukoshi that recently opened in Uptown.

 OK, let’s talk popular menu items at Indaco.